MatejKafka/Pog/README.md

 Short visual intro: [https://pog.matejkafka.com](https://pog.matejkafka.com) (slighly outdated)

-Pog is an in-development package manager for Windows, written for PowerShell 5.
+Pog is a **fast**, in-development package manager for Windows, managing **encapsulated, portable applications**.
+As a frequent Linux user, I always enjoyed the hassle-free experience of installing software.
+Windows have multiple package managers, but other than Scoop, all of them are unreasonably slow and fiddly, and Scoop is a bit too minimal for my taste and does not fully utilize portable packages.
+Pog is an attempt to provide Linux-level user experience in a Windows-native way.

 Unlike most existing Windows package managers, which delegate to existing program installers, Pog installs packages from static archives with a readable package manifest.
-The packages are encapsulated by redirecting their default data directories to a package-local directory, providing first-class support for portable packages, which can be moved between machines without reinstallation.
+The packages are encapsulated by redirecting their default data directories to a package-local directory, providing first-class support for portable packages, where multiple versions can be installed side-by-side and even moved between machines without reinstallation.

-**The project is pretty usable in its current state, but there's a lot of on-going development, and the documentation is lacking.
+**Pog is pretty usable in its current state, but there's a lot of on-going development, and the documentation is lacking.
 If anything seems broken or you're not sure how to do something, feel free to open an issue. :)**

 ## Usage